MeDott29/Positional-Token-Linear/README.md

 # Positional Token Linear for Dynamic Weight Extrapolation

-It works.
+It works (loss go down, loss go down more when more positions).
 Love help testing it.

 ```
 @misc{algomancer2024,